 Not all backpackers have the same organizational preferences.
 There are many ways to organize a pack, and certain styles will be better suited to certain users based on these preferences.

 The main compartment of a backpack is the largest storage space.
-Some backpackers prefer a simple pack that doesn’t have more than a giant singular main compartment, and others prefer packs with lots of separate pockets and pouches.
-Usually, the main compartment is where your bulky and heavy items will go, including a tent, clothes, and sleeping bag.
+Some backpackers prefer a simple pack that doesn’t have more than a giant singular main compartment (such as many rolltop models), and others prefer packs with lots of separate pockets and pouches.
+Usually, the main compartment is where your bulky and heavy items will go, including a tent, sleeping bag, and clothes.

 Nearly all backpacks have a large opening at the top where users can access the main compartment.
-Some packs have additional entry points into the main compartment, which allow the users to access items at the bottom of the pack without removing everything on top.
+Some packs, such as the Osprey Aether & Ariel 55, have additional entry points into the main compartment, allowing users to access items within the pack without removing everything on top.

 Many packs include some small pockets integrated directly into the hip belt.
-These are convenient places to store items that you will want to access without having to remove your pack, like lip balm or a GPS device.
+These are convenient places to store items that you will want to access without removing your pack, like lip balm, granola bars, or a GPS device.

 Top Lid Pockets

-Compression straps help to compress the load in your pack and keep the bulk of the weight close to your body.
-Without properly tightened compression straps, a pack can swing and sway while hiking, which will throw off your balance.
-Each time you put on your pack, cinch up the compression straps to ensure a stable load.
-Also, small items can be clipped to or stored underneath your compression straps for easy access.
+Compression straps help compress and condense the load in your pack and keep the bulk of the pack’s weight close to your body.
+Without properly tightened compression straps, a pack can swing and sway while hiking, which can throw off your balance and cause discomfort or fatigue.

 When not in use, the rain cover can be stored in an accessible place such as the pack’s top lid pocket.
 Certain styles also have fully integrated rain covers that are sewn or stitched directly into the pack.